2020 CRITERIA CHECKLIST

 All projects are required to meet the component of this criterion regarding distance between project and transit services, but no documentation is required; assumed as-of-right for NYC properties.

-Points are still available for projects that demonstrate that they also qualify for the bike lanes component of the criterion.
+Points are available for projects that demonstrate that they also qualify for the bike lanes component of the criterion.

-And, points are available for New Construction or Rehabilitation projects that demonstrate that they have received approval for a reduction in parking minimums for the project.
+Points are available for New Construction or Rehabilitation projects that demonstrate that they have received approval for a reduction in parking minimums for the project.

 (Mandatory for New Construction projects that do not qualify as Rural/Tribal/Small Town; Optional for all other project types)